malcprentice/malcprentice.github.io/Resources-TOEFLIntegratedSpeaking.md

 ### Template with Choices.

+* Filler (If you cannot fill 60s reliably, maybe make your intro longer with this:
 	* Intro e.g. "In this set of materials, the reading passage is about TOPIC ... and in the listening two students react to it.
 	* Summary of Reading e.g. "The reading passage is about X. It says that"
-    * Option 1: Some examples say what the message is
-    	* an email about X
-    	* a message about X
-    	* an announcement about X
-    	* part of a syllabus for a course on X
-    * Option 2: Some examples say who it is from
-    	* (from the campus administration)
-    	* (from the university president)
-		* (from a teacher)
-	* Option 3: Instead of "says that", some examples use more specific verbs
-		* It notes that
-		* It warns that
-		* It reminds students that
-* PAUSE
-* "In the listening passage, two students discuss the topic. "
+	* Summary of listening"In the listening passage, two students discuss the topic/notice/letter. "

-    * Option 1: change the verb / the reading type
-    	* discuss      					/ the notice.
-    	* talk about   					/ the message.
-    	* express surprise about 		/ the letter
-    	* share their unhappiness about / the change
+HOWEVER, most ETS "HIgh LEVEL ECXAMPLES" just start with the answer, focusing ONLY on the speaker they asked about (the woman or the man)

 * The woman/man says/thinks OPINION
 	* His/her first reason/example is L1.
 	* His/her second reason/example is L2.